-SAMHSA's Voice Awards Fellowship Program gives consumer/peer leaders an opportunity to shape public perceptions of behavioral health and promote social inclusion through personal stories about resilience and recovery.
+SAMHSA's Voice Awards Fellowship Program gives consumer/peer leaders an opportunity to shape public perceptions of behavioral health and promote social inclusion.

 2012-2013 Fellowship Program